NicholasAntonov/wordcrimes/README.md

 ## Game Play
 - The player selects one word at a time from a grid, and must select all of the correct words to win.
 - They are given hints by the AI, each consisting of a word, and the number of words that it is related to in the grid.
-- If a word is correctly chosen, it is highlighted (blue/green).
+- If a word is correctly chosen, it is highlighted green.
 Otherwise, it is highlighted red.
 - For every incorrectly guessed word, the player gets a strike.
 It is too late to connect the right words after three strikes.

-## TODO
-- Player v Player
-- Difficulties
-  - Changing the number of strikes allowed
-  - Using larger dictionary/more difficult associations
-- Potentially different game modes

-## Proposed Implementation
+## Implementation
-word2vec JavaScript implementation
-Vector clustering algorithm
+Using a JavaScript implementation of Google's word2vec Custom vector clustering algorithm for generating clues Custom, minimal front end design

+## To Run
+Navigate to `src` directory and start local server